FelixOnline/v2/content/articles/2011-10-7-just-how-important-are-league-tables.md

 subtitle: >
   Action must always be taken, yet the university ranking system is not perfect
 date: "2011-10-07 10:06:32 +0100"

 # Attributes from Felix Online V1
 id: "1483"
 old_path: /comment/1483/just-how-important-are-league-tables
 aliases:
  - /comment/1483/just-how-important-are-league-tables
+imported: true
+comments:
+ - Chances are when they make those coffee taelbs they make an  X amount   discountinue them So its very hard to find a replacement However you can go into any glass shop   have one custom made if your set is worth the money If not it might be cheaper to get a new set Good luckGet the measurements of the table or bring the table with you to a glass shop that cuts glass  They will be able to reaplce it that way  I had to do that once and it was very inexpensive and it worked great Peace  size   prednisone   viagra online without prescription   put lots   car insurance quotes brevard county fl

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true